ChrisPecc/BananaPizza/README.md

 SASS is used to generate the CSS.
 A dedicated CSS file is used to design the recipe page.
 It has been linked via the functions file.
-The mobile version of the recipe page is done.
+The mobile and tablet versions of the recipe page are globally done.